-Actuarial cost method Entry age normal Inflation 2.50% Salary increases 3.50 to 11.50% including inflation Discount rate 1.84% Administrative expenses All administrative expenses are paid through the PTF and accounted for under reporting requirements of GASB 68.
-Mortality - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
-The rates are projected on a fully generational basis with scale UMP.
-Mortality - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for males and a 3-year set-forward for females.
-In addition, a 3.5% and 3.0% minimum mortality rate will be applied to reflect the impairment for younger members who become disabled for males and females, respectively.
-The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements study for the period December 31, 2014 to December 31, 2018.
+Actuarial cost method Entry age normal Inflation 2.50% # Salary increases 3.50 to 11.50% including inflation Discount rate 4.05% Administrative expenses All administrative expenses are paid through the PTF and accounted for under rep GASB 68. orting requirements of Mortality - service retirees 2019 Municipal Retirees of Texas Mortality Tables.
+The rates are projected on a ful with scale UMP. ılly generational basis Mortality - disabled retirees 2019 Municipal Retirees of Texas Mortality Tables with a 4-year set-forward for no forward for females.
+In addition, a 3.5% and 3.0% minimum mortality rate will be impairment for younger members who become disabled for males and females, resure projected on a fully generational basis by Scale UMP to account for future more applied to reflect the spectively.
+The rates